jimcall/testRepo/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Use this template to create a 'bug' issue
 title: "[DATE]: [BUG NAME]"
-labels: tracking issue, needs triage
+labels: bug, help wanted
 assignees: jimcall
 ---
 <!-- ⚠️⚠️ Do Not Delete This! bug_report_template ⚠️⚠️ -->